rezilience/collections/README.md

 # collections
-Some collections inspired from Java because I love them
+Some collections inspired by the Collections Framwework in Java because I love it!